image/svg+xml

 7. Can non-cash donations be made to the project?
 For example, real property, stocks, etc.

-Wayside’s treasurer has set up an account with Generosity Trust (GT) to provide the ability for people to donate stock shares.
+Wayside’s treasurer has set up an account with Generosity Trust (GT) to allow people to donate stock shares.
 This allows Wayside to realize the entire gift and the donor does not pay capital gains tax on the appreciated value of the stock.
 Stock donations or other non-cash donations should be discussed with Wayside’s Treasurer, Brent Bowman.

 8. Are there conditions under which pledges can be rescinded or made void?